xakz/after-dark/index.md

       </tr>
       <tr>
         <td><a href="#section-menu">Section Menu</a></td>
         <td>Add and customize your site's global navigation.
-After Dark uses Hugo's <a target="hugo" href="https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger">Section Menu for "the Lazy Blogger"</a>, making navigation easy to create and predictable to use.
+After Dark uses Hugo's <a target="feature" href="https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger">Section Menu for "the Lazy Blogger"</a>, making navigation easy to create and predictable to use.
 Don't want navigation?
 Simply disable it from your site configuration.</td>
       </tr>
       <tr>
         <td><a href="#intelligent-lazyloading">Intelligent Lazyloading</a></td>